Cancers which affect women and how to reduce your risk

 Although most people with bowel cancer are over the age of 50, you may be at higher risk if you have a history of bowel polyps, ulcerative colitis or Crohn’s disease, or if a close relative of yours has been diagnosed with it under the age of 55.
 If you’re under 50 and feel you may be at a higher risk of bowel cancer, please speak to your doctor.

 We also encourage you to discuss your bowel cancer risk with your doctor if you notice any of the following symptoms:

 Not everyone with these symptoms has bowel cancer.
 For example, other conditions like haemorrhoids, diverticulitis or an anal fissure can cause these changes.
-If you’d like to learn more about bowel cancer, please click here.
+If you’d like to learn more about bowel cancer, please visit our bowel cancer section.

 Finally, if you don’t have other risk factors, we encourage you to look out for your free bowel cancer screening kit, which will arrive in the mail on your 50th birthday (and every second birthday from then on).
 It’s a simple test that will give you the best chance of catching bowel cancer early, when it’s less likely to show symptoms.
 For more information on the National Bowel Cancer Screening Program, call 1800 118 868 or visit Cancer Screening Australia.

 What you need to know about lung cancer

 While lung cancer is only the 4th most common cancer among women in Australia, it causes the most deaths.
 This is why we’re including it in this list.